 As for the conditions, Brazil has a few rules that you need to follow before entering the country and while you are there.
-First of all, not only people who go there on vacation can apply for a tourist visa.
+First of all, not only people who go there on vacation need to apply for a tourist visa.
 There are other three categories of people that can apply:

 People who are visiting friends or relatives